A. Jerusalem is loved and protected.

 You shall also be a crown of glory

 a.
 I will not rest, until her righteousness goes forth as brightness: Isaiah prophesied in a time when Jerusalem was still a functioning city but was spiritually corrupt.
 Here, he looks forward to the time when Jerusalem is desolate because she has been conquered by the Babylonians, and prophetically speaks comfort and assurance to her discouraged and downcast citizens.
 The LORD assures them that He will not rest until Jerusalem is restored by a shining righteousness.

 i.
 This prophecy is directed towards Zion and Jerusalem.
 Although God is concerned with that area as an actual material place, it also stands as a representation of Israel, and in an even more general sense, as a representation of all God’s people.

 b.
 The Gentiles shall see your righteousness: When God lifts up Zion, then the nations see it and are brought to trust in the LORD themselves.
-The work God would do for Jerusalem was intended to have an effect for more than just Jerusalem but would extend to the Gentiles and unto all kings.
+The work God would do for Jerusalem was intended to have an effect on more than just Jerusalem but would extend to the Gentiles and to all kings.

 c.
 You shall be called by a new name: Jerusalem will be so transformed that she will be called by a new name.
 Since the LORD is the author of the transformation, He is also the author of the new name (which the mouth of the LORD will name).

 i.
 The thought is extended in Isaiah 62:4, where the LORD “exchanges” the old names of Jerusalem for her new names of glory and security.

 ii.
 The idea of a new name also extends to Christians, in passages like Revelation 2:17 and 3:12.
 In heaven, when our transformation is complete, we will receive a new name that matches our completely transformed nature.